 Capitalising on his success, David quickly signed with the Nine Network, where he hosted the networks then flagship national children’s program Hot Source.
 David went on to film 400 episodes of the show.

-David’s broad experience and knowledge affords him access to extraordinary stories and cutting edge content.
-Having travelled to every continent on earth filming wildlife and travel stories, David is dedicated to bringing these stories into our living rooms so we can all enjoy the wonders we have around us.
+David is one of those rare TV personalities who’s as comfortable behind the camera as in front.
+He’s built a successful production company namely Proud Nomads which produces travel and lifestyle content from around the world.
+His broad experience and knowledge affords him access to extraordinary stories and wonderfully engaging content.
+Having travelled to every continent filming wildlife and travel stories, David is dedicated to bringing these stories into our living rooms so we can all enjoy the wonders we have around us.